Breast cancer is rare in men. There are about 350 men diagnosed each year in the UK. This compares to around 55,000 cases in women.

 Diagnosing the cancer

-You usually have a painless scan using sound waves, called an ultrasound.
+You usually have a scan of the breast and the lymph nodes under your arm (axilla) called an ultrasound.
 You might also have a breast x-ray (mammogram).

-If your scan shows an area that could be cancer, your specialist takes a sample (biopsy) of breast tissue.
+If these tests show an area that could be cancer, your doctor or breast cancer nurse takes a sample (biopsy) of breast tissue.
 This is then examined under a microscope by a specialist.
 If these tests show that you have breast cancer, you might have other tests to see whether the cancer has spread.

 These tests include:

 - an MRI scan

 At present, the same treatments are used for breast cancer in men as for women.